 On campus, I was most recently the Executive Editor of North by Northwestern and thus spent a lot of time editing and publishing stories in the newsroom as well as running our staff legislative forum.
 At NBN, I also created podcasts and reported stories and served as a Managing Editor and the Audio Section Editor.

-I’m currently a junior at Northwestern University’s Medill School of Journalism.
-This past summer, I worked in Pittsburgh as a Newsroom Intern at 90.5 WESA – the city’s NPR news station.
-As a general assignment reporter, I covered a little bit of everything from perceived yet untrue grocery store monopolies and self-healing electrical circuits to a look at Pittsburgh’s air quality and anthrocon — the world’s largest “furry” convention.
-On campus, I create podcasts and report and publish stories as the Executive Editor of North by Northwestern, where I was also formerly Audio Section Editor and a Managing Editor.
+In summer 2018, I worked in Pittsburgh as a Newsroom Intern at 90.5 WESA, the city’s NPR news station.
+As a general assignment reporter, I covered a little bit of everything from perceived yet untrue grocery store monopolies and self-healing electrical circuits to Pittsburgh’s air quality and anthrocon — the world’s largest “furry” convention.

-Audio journalism is my passion, but I also love reporting on arts and culture, transportation and infrastructure, politics and urban life.
-Outside of journalism, I’m a fan of travelling, food, aviation, music and cats.
+Audio journalism is my passion, but I am an extremely curious person and also love working with digital media and reporting on transportation, infrastructure, housing, technology, culture and urban life.
+Outside of journalism, I’m a fan of travelling, food, aviation, music, museums and cats.
 Cats are just the best.